maartene/DCJam2025/docs/NOTES.md

 - ✅ Introduce weapons

 ## 🍅 Pomodoro 33
-- Should not be able to move through enemies.
+- ✅ Should not be able to move through enemies.
+- ✅ Unless they are KOd

+❌ Minimap shows only one enemy
+❌ regardless if theres LoS